 For portable use, we recommend high quality headphones for listening to music.
 The small speakers in smart phones, tablets and laptops are very disappointing.
 Ear buds are usually inferior to good portable headphones, but more expensive buds may work for you.
 Shure will sell you superior buds for a mere $1,000.
 Sony offers buds with enhanced bass (Extra Bass Earbud Headset MDR-XB50AP/B $50).

 In the recording studio headphones are often used during recording sessions and for mixing and mastering.
 The choices and prices vary with your needs.
 The experience of headphone listening is very different from that of listening to monitor speakers.
 All sound reproduction devices color the sound and no two will give the same listening experience.
 Open-backed headphones have the outward-facing side of the driver exposed to the outside.
 The drivers are able to move more freely than they are in closed-back designs, resulting in greater efficiency, lower distortion and a better transient response.
 The disadvantage is sound leakage.
 Closed-back headphones are more common and essential for portable use.
 Some design have features that reduce outside noise.

 Headphones come with a range of price tags.
 A local supplier, for example, lists pro headphones from $200 to $6,000 (CAD).
 My favorite low cost phones are Sony, bass-enhanced headphones that reproduce bass instruments and deliver mid and high frequencies as I expect to hear.
 This phone has comfortable padding that covers the ears and block some external noise.
-My Sony model MDR-XB500 has been replaced with a 2015 version.
+My Sony model MDR-XB500 has been replaced with a later versions.